Red Lobster Shrimp Scampi Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

-Red Lobster Shrimp Scampi is a copycat recipe of the restaurant’s, and I think this scampi tastes better than theirs!!
-Perfectly seared shrimp coated in an intoxicating white wine and lemon butter sauce, seasoned with garlic and Old Bay.
+This Red Lobster Shrimp Scampi Recipe is a copycat version of the restaurant’s, and I think this scampi tastes better than theirs!!
+Perfectly seared shrimp is coated in an intoxicating white wine and lemon butter sauce, then seasoned with garlic and Old Bay.
 In just 30 minutes, you can have a 5 star dish that’s even quicker and easier to make than it is to order it off the menu!

 Red Lobster Shrimp Scampi Recipe